beautiful-docs/beautiful-docs/README.md

  -  *--readonly*: Disables the import feature from the web interface
  -  *--many*: The server.coffee args should be directories containing subfolders with manifest.json files
  -  *--watch*: Watch files for modifications and automatically reload them
- -  *--title*: Title in the web interface
+ -  *--title=string*: Title in the web interface
+ -  *--embedly=apikey*: Activate embedly with the specified api key Links to embed must be placed alone in a paragraph.

 ## Web interface